2ptr/Shroud/README.md

 Currently, `InitializeProcThreadAttributeList` and `UpdateProcThreadAttributeList` appear in the IAT, which isn't ideal.
 Unfortunately this isn't as simple a fix as I would have hoped. `InitializeProcThreadAttributeList` by design returns an error that seems to be difficult to handle with dynamically linked calls (as opposed to actually using the API).
 I will try to scrub these in the future but they are required for process camoflauge.

 ## To-Do
-- Modularize the tool (im lazy)
 - Work on version 2.0:
     - SysWhispers 3
     - Move to mapping injection via Nt calls
     - Pre-compiled randomization for process camoflauge
 - Future ideas:
-    - Remove encryption and process name options (moving to one template, sorry)
     - DLL format
     - Normal persistence options (users, schtask, services)